easyCZ/memcached-vs-redis/dissertation/4_methodology.md

 ## Workload generation
 Workload for the cache server is generated using Memtier Benchmark [4].
 The Memtier Benchmark provides a configurable parallel workload generation for both Memcached and Redis.
 Additionally, it allows for a high level of configrability.

+### Memtier Benchmark Behavior
+Memtier Benchmark provides various paramters allowing for a variable configuration.
+As part of the configration, the user is allowed to specify the number of threads and the number of connections per each thread memtier should make.
+The standard lifecycle of each thread is as follows:

+1. Set up n connection configurations
+2. For each connection configuration, initiate the connection over the desired protocol (default: TCP)
+3. Make a request
+4. Tear down the connection
+5. Repeat iterations

 ## Open loop vs Closed loop
+Memtier Benchmark, in its default configuration initiates a connection to the server For the purposes of this papare, workload generation will focus on a closed loop system.
+Therefore, the workload generation will not take into consideration the load of the server or the behavior of other clients generating requests.

 * [1] Reconciling High Server Utilization
 and Sub-millisecond Quality-of-Service